canonical/ubuntu-mir/README.md

 Ping for MIR meeting - didrocks joalif slyon sarnold cpaelzer mylesjp pushkarnk ( dviererbe )

+#topic add agenda items from the community
+Mission: Are there topics that we need to discuss in the Any Other Business section, or earlier?

 #topic current component mismatches
 Mission: Identify required actions and spread the load among the teams